Manxman and Islander status

 Note: If married to a British citizen who has established a right of residence in another Member state, they have the right to reside and work in that state on the same conditions as the spouse.

-Islander status means that you do not have the automatic right to live or work in Europe.
 The Islander status will be printed on the back of the bio data page (the page with your photo and personal details) of your passport.

 This Islander status is placed in British passport because the Islands (Isle of Man, Guernsey and Jersey) are not member states of the European Union.
 When the UK joined the European Community in 1973, the Islands chose not to become full members.